 Google Drive – the cloud storage ($96 / year)

 Almost all my documents are stored in my Google Drive (Business Edition) with 1 To of capacity.
 I also have an extensive use of Google Docs, Sheets and Presentation.
 It did replace entirely Microsoft Office / OpenOffice.
 The sharing and collaboration options are just soooo helpful.

 Dashlane – no more passwords ($39.96 / year)

 If there is one app you need to start using today it is a password manager.
 It is a huge time and trouble saver.
 Dashlane remembers all my passwords, logs me into almost every website automatically and can store “sensitive” information.

 Crashplan – saves your ass ($59.99 / year)

-I never had to use it so far, but Crashplan is just the last security line if everything else fails.
+I never had to use it so far however Crashplan is just the last security line if everything else fails.
 I’ve set it up to backup my entire Synology.
 Read more about the setup here.

 Evernote & Scannable, notes + scans

-Once my favorite app, I’m using it less and less.
+Once my favorite app, but seems like I’m using it less and less.
 I still use it to scan & archive paper documents.

 Total yearly costs $186 of the whole setup